Filters

 urlTargeting

-is used to filter content on the basis of URL structure, allowing you to use specific criteria to target matching URLs or patterns.
-Following parameters are used to configure this filter:
+filters content on the basis of URL structure.
+You can use specific parameters to target the required URLs or patterns.
+The parameters for this filter are:

-This filter will return true when the current URL matches on ANY of the parameters explained.
-If you wish to match on multiple parameters, consider chaining an array of urlTargeting filters together using ClientFilterRunner.
+This filter returns true when the current URL matches ANY of the parameters explained.
+If you wish to match on multiple parameters, consider chaining an array of urlTargeting

-This filter helps in targeting specific URLs based on these parameters, which can be extremely useful for restricting or enabling features based on URL parameters or domains.
+You can target specific URLs using these parameters.
+This can be extremely useful for restricting or enabling features based on URL parameters or domains.

-For example, you could use the filter to only allow access to certain content when the URL matches a secure HTTPS connection on specific hosts, like https://test.genesislab.global
+For example, you could use the filter to only allow access to certain content when the URL matches a secure HTTPS connection on specific hosts, such as https://test.genesislab.global

 .